veeso-dev/blog.veeso.dev/src/blog/post-12/index-en.md

 ---
 date: '2024-05-28 15:30:00'
 slug: 'let-me-introduce-you-shit-ai'
-title: "Let me introduce you ShitAI"
+title: 'Let me introduce you ShitAI'
-subtitle: "How AI is not improving our society and for the 90% is just a bubble"
+subtitle: 'How AI is not improving our society and for the 90% is just a bubble'
 author: 'veeso'
 featuredImage: ./featured.jpeg
 lang: en